-The Chinese immigrant population is highly concentrated in two states, with roughly half residing in California (31 percent) or New York (20 percent).
-The top four counties by concentration in the 2011-15 period were Los Angeles County, CA; Queens County, NY; Kings County, NY; and San Francisco County, CA. Together, these four counties accounted for about 28 percent of the overall Chinese population in the United States.
+Roughly half of Chinese immigrants reside in just two states: California (32 percent) and New York (19 percent).
+The top four counties by concentration in the 2014-18 period were Los Angeles County, CA; Queens County, NY; Kings County, NY; and San Francisco County, CA. Together, these four counties accounted for one-quarter of the overall Chinese-born population in the United States.

-As of 2011-15, New York City, San Francisco, and Los Angeles were the U.S. metropolitan areas with the largest number of Chinese immigrants.
-These three metro areas accounted for about 44 percent of Chinese immigrants.
+As of 2014-18, the greater New York City, San Francisco, and Los Angeles metropolitan areas had the largest number of Chinese immigrants.
+These three metro areas accounted for about 43 percent of Chinese immigrants.

 Click here for an interactive map that highlights the metropolitan areas with the highest concentrations of immigrants.
 Select China from the dropdown menu.

-Chinese immigrants were less likely to be proficient in English and speak English at home than the overall U.S. foreign-born population.
-In 2016, about 61 percent of Chinese immigrants ages 5 and over reported limited English proficiency, compared to 49 percent of the total foreign-born population.
-Approximately 10 percent of Chinese immigrants spoke only English at home, versus 16 percent of all immigrants.
+Chinese immigrants are less likely to be proficient in English and speak English at home than the overall U.S. foreign-born population.
+In 2018, about 58 percent of Chinese immigrants ages 5 and over reported limited English proficiency, compared to 47 percent of the total foreign-born population.
+Approximately 11 percent of Chinese immigrants spoke only English at home, compared to 17 percent of all immigrants.

 Note: Limited English proficiency refers to those who indicated on the ACS questionnaire that they spoke English less than “very well.”